Home Page

 United Kingdom

-The Centre will celebrate its 22nd anniversary on 15th March 2010
+The Centre celebrates its 36th Anniversary on 15th March 2024.

-Centre for Business and Public Sector Ethics, Cambridge, is a collaborator on the Higher Education Ethics project to provide the UK's first Ethics Framework for Universities and other Higher Education establishments.
+Centre for Business and Public Sector Ethics, Cambridge, has been a collaborator on the Higher Education Ethics project to provide the UK's first Ethics Framework for Universities and other Higher Education establishments.

 The Centre is continuing work with lawyers and chartered accountants in the UK, and other countries, on the relevance to them of Corporate Social Responsibility, Human Rights and Ethics.